Rocklines. A journey through Minett, the sea of red rocks.

 Together with the Italian author Davide S. Sapienza, he organised and guided geopoetic and literary walks in the Mullerthal and Luxembourg City.
 His taste for travel and discovery led him to Japan on several occasions, trips whose notebooks are regularly published on the blog theroutetokyoto.com.

 The Minett UNESCO Biosphere aims with this project to involve the inhabitants of the region in interdisciplinary experiences in order to involve everyone in the conservation of natural, industrial and cultural heritage.
 The project is part of the activation strategy of the Minett Trail, which is being realised and will be operational for Esch2022 – European Capital of Culture.

 The authors will cross the Minett in a caravan that will stop at different places in the Minett UNESCO Biosphere for consultations with citizens, elected representatives, MUB partners and young people.
 The themes will be geography, geology and poetry.
 The caravan will include walks, aperitifs, visits to unusual places and a camp.

 Following the July 2021 trip, material will be collected (texts, photographs, drawings, etc.) with the public and then compiled by Davide Sapienza and Robert Weis.
 A travel diary of the Minett will be published and put on sale in order to share the experiences of the two authors with the public.

 Events open to the public

 Throughout the project “Rocklines.
-A journey through Minett, the sea of red rocks there will be events open to the public in order to get acquainted with the concept of geopoetics and to meet Davide Sapienza and Robert Weis by offering their views and perspectives on Minett.
+A journey through Minett, the sea of red rocks there were a couple of events open to the public in order to get acquainted with the concept of geopoetics and to meet Davide Sapienza and Robert Weis offering their views and perspectives on Minett.